Lumpings of Algebraic Markov Chains arise from Subquotients: Part II: Lumpings from Subquotients of Combinatorial Hopf Algebras

+The dual of this general construction creates quotient algebras of the dual algebra $\fqsym^{*}$, which is isomorphic to $\fqsym$ via inversion of permutations.
+These quotients satisfy the strong lumping criterion of Theorem \ref{thm:stronglumping-hopf}, so the $P$-shuffles-with-standardisation lump (strongly) via $\sigma\mapsto\theta(\sigma^{-1})$ for any $\theta$ satisfying the conditions above.
+Examples of such strong lumping maps include RSK recording tableau, decreasing binary tree (the map $\lambda$ of \cite{lrstructure}, the ``recording'' part of the binary tree algorithm), and descent set.

-To see another example and non-example of lumpings induced from Hopf morphisms, consider the following commutative diagram from \cite[Th.
-4.3]{fsym}: The main example of this paper lifts a chain on partitions to a chain on permutations via a chain on standard tableaux, on the bottom left.
+To see another example and non-example of lumpings induced from Hopf-morphisms, consider the following commutative diagram from \cite[Th.
+4.3]{fsym}: The main example in Sections II.A-II.C lifts a chain on partitions to a chain on permutations via a chain on standard tableaux, on the bottom left.
 Let us see why it is not possible to construct a lift via compositions, on the top right, instead.
 The corresponding Hopf algebra here is the algebra of quasisymmetric functions \cite{qsym}.

-There is no problem with the top Hopf morphism, which sends a permutation $\mathbf{F}_{\sigma}$ to the fundamental quasisymmetric function $F_{\Des(\sigma)}$ associated with its descent composition.
-Since this map sends a basis of $\fqsym$ to a basis of $QSym$, Theorem \ref{thm:stronglumping-hopf} applies and the descent operator chains on permutations lump strongly according to descent composition.
+There is no problem with the top Hopf-morphism, which sends a permutation $\mathbf{F}_{\sigma}$ to the fundamental quasisymmetric function $F_{\Des(\sigma)}$ associated with its descent composition.
+Since this map sends a basis of $\fqsym$ to a basis of $QSym$, Theorem \ref{thm:stronglumping-hopf} applies and $P$-shuffles-with-standardisation lump strongly via descent composition.